berresch/Docker-Enter-Demo/README.md

 This demo gives an introduction on how to enter running [Docker][docker] containers.
 Please see my [blog post][cc-blog] for details.

-The demo shows 4 options to enter a running test container:
+The demo shows 4 options to enter a running container:

 1. ssh
 2. nsenter